krummenCode/ElevenCo-Website/README.md

 ### About

-ElevenCo is a mock company website composed of HTML5, CSS3, Js.
-I added my pictures, restyled parts and used it as a project to practice and expand my skills.
+ElevenCo is a mock content creation company, the website composed of HTML5, CSS3, Js, and jquery.
+I added content, restyled and used it as a project to practice and expand my skills.

-Site is not live